espottesmith/espottesmith.github.io/_pages/software.md

 ---

-As part of my research, I develop scientific software, mostly aiming to solve problems related to computational chemistry, high-throughput computation, and computational reaction networks.
+As part of my research, I develop scientific software, mostly aiming to solve problems related to computational chemistry, high-throughput simulations, and chemical reaction networks.
 Below are listed the main projects that I develop or contribute to.

 <table class="softwaretab" style="border:0;">